Corporate Social Responsibility with Digital Wellness — Recap of Our VIP Dinner

 Digital wellness refers to the healthy and safe use of the Internet and screen-based technologies.
 Digital wellness is a relatively new concept, but the challenges that affect digital wellness pervade society.
-As smartphones, social media and other digital tech expand in reach and scope, organizations and individuals grapple with new questions related to mental health, privacy, and well-being.
+As smartphones, social media and other digital tech expand in reach and scope, organizations and individuals grapple with new questions related to mental health, privacy, and digital well-being.

-Well-being online is a particularly pressing one for the first generation of digital natives who populate high schools and universities.
+Digital well-being is a particularly pressing one for the first generation of digital natives who populate high schools and universities.
 Among teens who own a cell phone, 40% report that they feel “addicted” to digital devices, and more than 40% said that they wished they could disconnect sometimes.
 Research has also found that social comparison — the perception of deficits when comparing one’s life to someone else’s — correlates with social media usage and depressive symptoms.

-Awareness of digital wellness has coincided with new approaches to social responsibility.
+Awareness of digital wellness has coincided with new approaches to corporate social responsibility.
 Across industries, corporate leaders are expanding their business goals to serve not only shareholders but also other stakeholders, including current and future employees and consumers.

 Leaders exchanged their year-end goals via a roundtable introduction.
-Several guests highlighted the intentional ways that their organizations think about end-users’ well-being and mental health.
+Several guests highlighted the intentional ways that their organizations think about end-users’ digital well-being and mental health.
 Diversity, inclusion, and education were also top of mind for attendees.

 The featured speaker was five-time Olympic gold medalist Katie Ledecky, who joined EVERFI Chief Marketing Officer Brian Cooley for a Q&A. Ledecky, 22, shared her perspective as a digital native who has built a prominent social media presence heading into the Tokyo 2020 Summer Olympic Games.